joshuabrenden/WordNet/src/readme.txt

  *  information in synsets.txt.
 Why did you make this choice?
  *****************************************************************************/

+I chose to store the information in synsets.txt in two HashMap data structures.
+One HashMap, synsetIds, has an integer id and a string.
+The other HashMap, nounIds has an string which is the synset and a set of other noins which are related to the synset.
+I made this choice because a HashMap is an efficient data structure to add lots of synsets to and it is also efficient when performing lookups.

 /******************************************************************************
  *  Describe concisely the data structure(s) you used to store the
  *  information in hypernyms.txt.
 Why did you make this choice?
  *****************************************************************************/

+I chose to store the information in hypernyms.txt in a Digraph data structure.
+This data structure has many built in methods, such as the addEdge function, making it simple to add an edge with an id and a hypernym.
+The Digraph class is well suited for working with the hypernyms.

 /******************************************************************************
  *  Describe concisely the algorithm you use in the constructor of